-This course will provide students with the knowledge and skills to contribute positively to their own pathways with regard to employment in the textile and related industries which could involve either on the job training as well as formal training at TAFE or university.
-Many opportunities are available in the fashion industry, retail and manufacturing sectors
+This course will provide students with the knowledge and skills to contribute positively to their own pathways regarding employment in the textile and related industries which could involve either on the job training as well as formal training at TAFE or university.
+Many opportunities are available in the fashion industry, retail and manufacturing sectors.